exasol/public-knowledgebase/Database-Features/preprocessor-scripts-explained.md

 #### What does a preprocessor script do?

-Well, it preprocesses

-To be more specific, an active preprocessor script is hooked before Exasol's SQL parser.
+A preprocessor script is hooked before Exasol's SQL parser.
 This allows it to intercept and modify any SQL text sent to the database (or executed within a procedure script) before passing it on to the actual parser.

 #### What can I do with it?